SPORTSMANSHIP

 Push hands will be fixed step.
 Both feet must remain in contact with the floor at all times.
 The heel or toe may be raised briefly, but the foot may not leave the floor or change position.
 The feet remain in the same starting position.

-• Starting position is both your feet on the line, with one arm inside and one outside.
+Starting position is both your feet on the line, with wrists touching, one outside and one inside.
+Match will NOT begin with three circles.

 Illegal Techniques: